FAQ - Frequently Asked Questions

 No matter where you heli ski in the world, avalanches are always the concern.
 You must assume inherent risks when heli skiing.
 We do our very best to mitigate all of the hazards and ski one by one always.
 WE DO NOT SKI DOWN THE GLACIER AT THE SAME TIME WITH THE GUIDE OUT FRONT LEADING THE CHARGE!
 We always ski one by one, safe zone to safe zone and communication is the most important factor.
 Everyone in your group will have a Motorola radio to communicate with your guide and other groups in the field at all times.
 We take a lot of time in the briefing prior to riding on the safety elements of heli skiing.

 As many of you know, the airbag is a new standard in avalanche safety.
 Airbags are allowed to be carried onto flights however the canisters must be empty.
 Here at PNH we do have a fill station for all airbags except the the ABS system.
-We do have the WARY Airbags available for rental should you choose to rent one.
+We do have the BCA Float airbags available for use for our clients.
 It is not an air carrier decision in regards to the canisters being allowed on your flight.
 It falls solely on the TSA agents during screening.
 In the event you do have your own airbag system, again, we can fill your canister for you.